tweag/rules_haskell/docs/haskell-use-cases.rst

   with import <nixpkgs> { system = "x86_64-linux"; };

   # Build the base image.
-  # The output of this derivation will be a docker archive in the same format as
+  # The output of this derivation will be a Docker archive in the same format as
   # the output of `docker save` that we can feed to
   # [container_load](https://github.com/bazelbuild/rules_docker#container_load)
   let